Chaser (dog): Deaths

-On June 17, 2018, John W. Pilley died in Spartanburg, South Carolina.
+On June 17, 2018, Pilley died in Spartanburg, South Carolina.
 He was recognized as both a professor and scientist for his research in canine cognition, the latest and most prominent example being with Chaser.
 Pilley's daughter, Deb Pilley Bianchi, who was involved in training and caring for Chaser, completed a book which she and John Pilley were in the process of writing before he died.

 After Pilley's death, Chaser lived with Pilley's wife Sally, and their adult daughters, Deb and Robin Pilley.
 A year later, on July 23, 2019, Chaser died from natural causes, at the age of 15 years, in the family's home in Spartanburg.
 In a Facebook post, the family wrote a tribute to Chaser: "We... were with her as she passed.
 It was peaceful, beautiful, quiet.
 She had been doing really well and then a couple of weeks ago, she started going downhill very quickly...
 She is buried with the other Pilley dogs, sprinkled with John Pilley's ashes."